Hoa Pham

 Hoa Pham is an Australian author of Vietnamese descent.

 Biography

 Pham was born in Hobart after her parents arrived there during the 1970s to study.
 She lives in Melbourne.

-Pham's most recent novel is The Lady of the Realm, published in 2017.
+Pham's most recent novel is 'Empathy', published in 2022.
 Her novel The Other Shore was a co-winner of Seizure's Viva la Novella 2 competition.
 Her first novel, Vixen led her to win the 2001 Sydney Morning Herald's Young Writer of the Year award.
 Vixen also was a finalist for the 2000 Aurealis Award for best fantasy novel but lost to Juliet Marillier's Son of the Shadows.
 She was the founding editor of Peril, an online journal for Asian Australians.